Isaiah 22 – Judgment on Jerusalem

 i.
 Clarke on they will hang on him all the glory of his father’s house: This “has been understood as the dependence of all souls, of all capacities, from the lowest in intellect to the most exalted, on the Lord Jesus, as the only Saviour of all lost human spirits.”

 ii.
-There are many different vessels in the LORD’s house, with many different sizes and purposes.
+There are many different vessels in the Lord’s house, with many different sizes and purposes.
 But they all must hang on the same peg!
-All are equally wrecked if they drop from the peg.
+All will be equally wrecked if they drop from the peg.
 The safety isn’t in the size or the quality of the vessel, but in its attachment to the peg.

 3. (25) The removal of Shebna.

 i.
-The LORD gave Shebna a place of honor and authority, but he didn’t hold it as a servant of the LORD.
-So, the LORD took the place of honor and authority away from Shebna.
+The Lord gave Shebna a place of honor and authority, but he didn’t hold it as a faithful servant of the Lord.
+So, the Lord took the place of honor and authority away from Shebna.
 Even so, the great authority Jesus gave to His disciples was neither unlimited, nor unattached from Jesus’ direction.
 Even though Jesus gave the promise of the keys to Peter (Matthew 16:19), Peter did not have unlimited authority.
 Instead, Peter was rightly challenged and rebuked by another apostle, Paul, when he was out of line (Galatians 2:11-21).

 b.
 And the burden that was on it will be cut off: When Shebna was removed, all those who “hung” on him were also cut off.
-We have to make sure that we are “hung” on the right “peg”!
+We have to make sure that we are resting on the right “peg.”